 Of all the ways modern dentistry has to replace missing teeth, dental implants are by far the best.
 There is no tooth-replacement option that will give you a longer-lasting result.
 Implants also help preserve tooth-supporting bone that naturally deteriorates when a tooth is lost.
 Loss of bone is one of the major hidden consequences of losing teeth.

 Here at Petra I. Mayer, DDS, we offer dental implants as a permanent, natural looking solution for tooth replacement.
-If you are interested in dental implants, call our periodontist office in Albuquerque, NM at (505) 881-2400 to schedule a consultation!
+If you are interested in dental implants, call our periodontist office in Albuquerque, NM at (505) 881-2400 to schedule a consultation with our implant dentist!
 Or read on to learn more about how implants work and their many benefits.

 Dental Implant Procedure